-This type of images can sometimes present the idea and the main goal of an app.
-Their presence right in the landing page can reveal to users what they can expect from the app.
+This type of image can sometimes present the idea and the main goal of an app.
+Their presence right on the landing page can reveal to users what they can expect from the app.
 Hero images can carry a lot of meaning and that is why, in 2019, including these images in apps’ landing pages will be one of app design trends.

 In conclusion… it’s impossible to predict the future and, sometimes, a creative sector such as design can show unexpected changes in its trends and creations.
 These were Brief’s picks for the trends in app design for the current year, based on our experience and approaches that we consider being trend-defining.
 Do you agree with our pick?
 Let us know!